-As announced in September 2020, the district has determined to suspend the School Quality Rating Policy (SQRP), which is the district's policy for measuring annual school performance, for the 2020-2021 school year.
-With no new school accountability scores for each school, each school's current accountability status, which was last updated in fall 2019, will carry over through the 2020-21 school year.
+For existing CPS operators: As announced in September 2020, the District has determined to suspend the School Quality Rating Policy (SQRP), which is the District's policy for measuring annual school performance.
+With no new school accountability scores for each school, each school's current accountability status, which was last updated in fall 2019, will carry over through the 2021-2022 school year.
 Charter schools authorized by CPS are in a unique position as a result of this decision, because issues concerning expansion, replication, non-renewal, revocation, and status on the Academic Warning List are tied expressly to SQRP through the Charter School Quality Policy (302.10).

-For the 2021 New Schools RFP, existing operators applying to expand or replicate through the New Charter RFP process will be held harmless for their 2020 SQRP, but will be evaluated in part on the past performance and demonstrated academic success in years prior to SY2020.
+For the 2022 New Schools RFP, existing operators applying to expand or replicate through the New Charter RFP process will be held harmless for their 2021 SQRP, but will be evaluated in part on the past performance and demonstrated academic success in years prior to SY2021.

-In the absence of updated SQRP data, CPS reserves the right to request additional academic data from Operators as it deems necessary for its review.
+In the absence of updated SQRP data, CPS reserves the right to request additional academic data from operators as it deems necessary for its review.

-Any questions regarding SQRP and the 2021 New Schools RFP can be directed to iandiauthorization@cps.edu.
+Any questions regarding CPS school accountability and the 2022 New Schools RFP can be directed to iandiauthorization@cps.edu.